 A glamorous story

-The play is staged elaborately and is as glamorous as it as emotional: The Salzburg State Theatre’s ensemble for “My Silent Night” includes around 100 collaborators.
+The Play was staged elaborately and was as glamorous as it was emotional: The Salzburg State Theatre’s ensemble for “My Silent Night” included around 100 collaborators.
 Orchestra duties are performed by the renowned Mozarteum Orchestra Salzburg.
-The children that have been cast in the piece play a special role as well, as is tradition in Salzburg.
-They come together to form a colourful bunch and become a band that appears to reflect society’s diversity.
-Songwriter Siedah Garret (“I just can’t stop loving you”) has written a rap for every single part.
-In other words, there is plenty to look forward to!
+The children that were casted in the piece play a special role as well, as is tradition in Salzburg.
+They came together to form a colourful bunch and became a band that appears to reflect society’s diversity.
+Songwriter Siedah Garret (“I just can’t stop loving you”) wrote a rap for every single part.

-Premiere: 24 November 2018, at the Felsenreitschule Theatre in Salzburg
+The premiere took place on 24 November 2018 at the Felsenreitschule Theatre in Salzburg.

 Richard Kraft (idea)

 John Debney (music)